LAugh tracks - 23.03.19

 1967 - Hungover and squabbling during a disastrous musical retreat in The Lake District, John, George and Ringo secretly replace their dead bandmate Paul with a sheepish local lookalike.

 Due to a bad case of the mumps, MC Slicker and his crew look set to lose out to their rivals in an escalating beef at college.
 Only divine intervention will help them now.

 God couldn’t be everywhere, so he created mothers.
 Leonard is trapped between his yearning for freedom and his deep maternal bond.
-A Jewish boy railing against his seductive mother, he expresses comfort under her wing, but also a rage and a desire to cut loose.

 Everyone is looking for their lobster, their soulmate.
 For Mark, it’s Tanya.
 For Tanya, it’s Dave.
 Bloody Dave.